 - Think carefully about storing sentimental items.
 A self-storage insurance policy may be able to cover the replacement value of items lost or damaged, but you will never be able to replace sentimental items like photographs and family heirlooms.
 You should think carefully about the risks of storing these items and whether you would feel happier keeping these belongings closer to home.

 - Store your most sentimental items higher than the floor level in your unit.
 Our experience of helping people with claims following storage unit fires has shown us that in the event of a fire units that aren’t immediately damaged by the actual fire can suffer flooding from the water used by the fire brigade.
-Most of this damage happens at floor level, so if you do chose to store sentimental items in a storage unit, raising these items above this height would help reduce the risk of water damage.
+Most of this damage happens at floor level, so if you do choose to store sentimental items in a storage unit, raising these items above this height would help reduce the risk of water damage.

 Choosing a safe self-storage facility

-In regards to the Tameside Self-Storage facility in particular, it’s unlikely that the cause of the fire will be revealed for several weeks when the fire services have filed a complete report.
+In regards to the Tameside Self-Storage facility, in particular, it’s unlikely that the cause of the fire will be revealed for several weeks when the fire services have filed a complete report.

 Here are a few things to look for when viewing a self-storage facility: